blockchainsllc/in3-docs/docs/spec.md

 ### Incubed

-There are also some Incubed specific rpc-methods, which will help the clients to bootstrap and update the nodelists.
+There are also some Incubed specific rpc-methods, which will help the clients to bootstrap and update the nodeLists.

-#### in3_nodelist
+#### in3_nodeList

 return the list of all registered nodes.